kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0136 Commercial air tours and national parks air tour management.md

 ### §136.5   Additional requirements for Hawaii.

-No person may conduct a commercial a[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md#§119.51   Amending operations specifications.|14 CFR 119.51]]e State of Hawaii unless they comply with the additional requirements and restrictions in appendix A to part 136.
+No person may conduct a commercial air tour in the State of Hawaii unless they comply with the additional requirements and restrictions in appendix A to part 136.

 ### §136.7   Passenger briefings.